 When you become a massage therapist, each client represents an opportunity to make a difference in someone’s life through the power of massage.
 Massage therapy is an accessible treatment option that has proven effective for a variety of conditions.
 Benefits include improved mental health and stress relief, chronic pain relief, immune disorder management, improved sleep quality, speeding the body’s recovery process, and disease prevention.

 The Massage Therapy Program at Elgin Community College prepares you for the Illinois state licensing exam.
 Our vocational certificate is far more affordable than area for-profit massage schools and features spacious, modern facilities, experienced instructors, and flexible and convenient class times.
-The program is designed as a three-semester, full-time program of study, though part-time options are also available.
-Evening classes begin in the fall and daytime classes begin in the spring.
+A full-time or part-time program is offered for both fall and spring semesters.

 Massage Therapy Accreditation